ccmarris/b1ddi-automation-demo/README.rst

 of your API key that is referenced by multiple demo configurations.

-This also allows you to keep copies of what was demonstrated for a particular customer or where appropriate use different bloxone accounts easily.
+This also allows you to keep copies of what was demonstrated for a particular customer or purpose and where appropriate use different bloxone accounts easily.

 A sample inifile for the bloxone module is shared as *bloxone.ini* and follows the following format provided below::